-- 4.3 An initial Habitat Regulation Assessment and Strategic Environmental Assessment was carried out by Herefordshire Council in June 2013. - 4.4 Herefordshire Council then produced a Strategic Environmental Assessment Scoping Report (October 2014).
+- 4.4 Herefordshire Council have produced a Strategic Environmental Assessment Scoping Report (September 2014).
 This was consulted upon for a period of 5 weeks.
 The aim of the consultation process is to involve and engage with statutory consultees and other relevant bodies on the scope of the appraisal.
-In particular, it seeks to: - Ensure the SEA is both comprehensive and sufficiently robust to support the Neighbourhood Development Plan during the later stages of full public consultation; - Seek advice on the completeness of the plan review and baseline data and gain further information where appropriate; - Seek advice on the suitability of key sustainability issues; - Seek advice on the suitability of the sustainability objectives. - 4.5 Comments on this Scoping Report were invited from the three consultation bodies (Natural England, Historic England and the Environment Agency) as required by the SEA regulations, together with the Natural Resources Wales. - 4.6 A final Environmental Report has been carried out on this Regulation 16 draft plan, copies of which are available for viewing alongside this Draft Plan during the 6-week consultation.
+In particular, it seeks to: - Ensure the SEA is both comprehensive and sufficiently robust to support the Neighbourhood Development Plan during the later stages of full public consultation;

+- Seek advice on the completeness of the plan review and baseline data and gain further information where appropriate; - Seek advice on the suitability of key sustainability issues; - Seek advice on the suitability of the sustainability objectives. - 4.5 Comments on this Scoping Report were invited from the three consultation bodies (Natural England, Historic England and the Environment Agency) as required by the SEA regulations, together with the Natural Resources Wales. - 4.6 A further SEA has been carried out on this Regulation 16 draft plan, copies of which are available for viewing alongside this Draft Plan during the 6 week consultation.

-Key Issues for Belmont Rural NDP
+Key Issues for Belmont Rural